rongallant/meta-collections/readme.txt

 For that particular post type you can a you own Metadata schema.
 So for example, if you want a Dublin Core schema you can.
 That schema can be a mixture of system and custom fields or a completely customized metadataschema.
 On top of that you can intuitively compose the user interface for the post type by dragging and dropping metafields in the right places using neat metaboxes.

-Managing your collection is facilitated by a range of special fields.
 Fields can be validated and can consist of multiple instances (e.g. more dan one ingredient field).
 You can also add metafields in the overview table.

 <h4>Fields types</h4>